Super-Chern-Simons spectra from Exceptional Field Theory: KK vector mass matrix from ExFT

 or their branchings under $G \subset \textrm{SO}(8)$ for AdS$_4$ solutions with residual symmetry group $G$.
 In the massive IIA case, the $(21 +7) \cdot \textrm{dim} \, [k,0,0]$ electric vector eigenvalues come instead in the SO(7) representations

 possibly branched out again under $G \subset \textrm{SO}(7)$ for solutions with symmetry $G$.
 The representations with negative Dynkin labels must be disregarded in (\ref{eq:28xSymTrSO8}), (\ref{eq:28xSymTrSO7}), as they are actually not present.
-The underlined symmetric traceless representations in (\ref{eq:28xSymTrSO8}), (\ref{eq:28xSymTrSO7}) contain unphysical eigenvalues corresponding to the vectors eaten (together with additional scalars) by the $[n,0,0,0]$ or $[k,0,0]$ massive KK gravitons.
-Curiously, these unphysical eigenvalues are not typically zero.
+The underlined symmetric traceless representations are not present either for $n=k=0$ and, for $n >1$, $k>1$, must still be disregarded as they contain the unphysical eigenvalues corresponding to the vectors eaten (together with additional scalars) by the $[n,0,0,0]$ or $[k,0,0]$ massive KK gravitons.
+These unphysical eigenvalues are not typically zero.

 Only the eigenvalues of the mass matrix (\ref{eq:KKVecMassMat}) that come in the representations not underlined in (\ref{eq:28xSymTrSO8}), (\ref{eq:28xSymTrSO7}), or their branchings thereof under $G \subset \textrm{SO}(8)$ or $G \subset \textrm{SO}(7)$ for solutions with symmetry $G$, furnish the physical spectrum of KK vectors.
 The only physical zero eigenvalues of $({\cal M}^2)_{\underline{M} \Lambda}{}^{\underline{N} \Sigma} $ occur at KK level $n=0$ with degeneracy $\dim \, G$, corresponding to the massless KK vectors in the adjoint of $G \subset \textrm{SO}(8)$, and similarly for the ISO(7) gauging.
 All other vectors at KK level zero and higher are massive.
 See appendix \ref{sec:SpecificSpectra} for further details on the mass matrix (\ref{eq:KKVecMassMat}), and for the KK vector spectra of selected AdS$_4$ solutions of $D=11$ and massive type IIA supergravity.